 Educational Objectives

-Legal interaction between America and Japan (governments, companies, and individuals) are an important focus for both nations.
+Legal interaction between America and Japan (governmental, commercial, and individual) is an important focus for both nations.
 Moreover, the economic and cultural importance of Japanese-U.S. relations cannot be understated.
 Japan is a major trading partner with the United States and also a major partner in cultural exchange.
 Increasingly, the Japanese legal system has looked to the United States as a source, although not the only source, for addressing the legal ramifications of the shift to a more global economy and global cultural perspective.
 Nowhere is this more clear than in the recent Japanese adoption of a U.S. style law school system.
-The Summer Program focuses on various aspects of this complex and important relationship, from a constitutional, transactional, and comparative perspective.
-Additionally, the Program will offer courses that focus more generally on constitutional and/or comparative law issues.
+The Summer Program focuses on various aspects of this complex and important relationship, from a constitutional, transactional, comparative, and cultural perspective.
+Additionally, the Program will offer courses that focus more generally on constitutional and/or comparative law issues, as well as on cultural dynamics that can effect Japanese/U.S. relations.
+Students will also have the opportunity to visit a Japanese prison, courthouse, and to meet Japanese lawyers and law students.